 5 Exercises to Increase Your Sumo Deadlift and Posterior Chain Size

 The erector spinae assists in extension, lateral flexion, and rotation of the lumbar, thoracic, and cervical spine as well as the neck.
-Strong erector spinae muscles will minimize the likelihood of back injuries and strains as well as improve your athletic performance both in and out of competitive settings.
+Strong erector spinae muscles will minimize the likelihood of back injuries and strains as well as improve your overall physical performance.

 The gluteus maximus, adductor magnus, quadriceps and soleus are the supporting muscle groups assisting the target muscle during the movement.
 The hamstrings and gastrocnemius, trapezius (middle, & upper), levator scapulae, rhomboids, and abdominals (rectus abdominis and obliques) act as stabilizers during this exercise.
 Stabilizer muscles help maintain a posture or fixate a joint by contracting without significantly moving.

 The Sumo deadlift is most commonly performed using a barbell but can also be completed using a dumbbell or kettlebell.
-The five exercises outlined below are going to not only going to increase your Sumo deadlift strength but are also going to increase the size and strength of the muscles used to execute the movement.
+The five exercises outlined below are going to not only going to increase your sumo deadlift strength but are also bring up the lagging muscle groups used to execute the pull.

 The 5 Best Exercises for Increasing Your Sumo Deadlift